boukx/guide/README.md

 # Hunters: A ~~Supplementary Guide~~ Compendium

 This started as an eclectic collection of notes I made in phase 2 classic for newer hunters.
-With Season of Mastery starting soon, I'm filling out the gaps to hopefully make a smother journey for new hunters.
+With Season of Mastery starting soon, I'm filling out the gaps to hopefully make a smoother journey for new hunters.

 Vanilla hunter is a broken, cursed monstrosity of bad design and poor planning; it's nearly my favorite MMO class ever.
 I hope this guide gives you the information on its quirks and bugs needed to enjoy the class for its weirdness.